Subject: Brake Squeal

 Some rims have machined brake surfaces with fine grooves whose roughness reduces squeal tendencies so they don't have to be "broken in".
 Martano rims of old had somewhat larger grooves as part of the extrusion for this purpose.

 Avoid bending brake calipers.
 This is "cold setting" in its worst form.
 Aluminum in such cross sections doesn't bend far without structural damage.
-Besides, this remedy could lead to more bending with each occurrence of squeal that is better abated by other means.
+Besides, this remedy could lead to more bending with each occurrence of squeal, and that is better abated by other means.

 More Articles by Jobst Brandt